-Often when we are in therapy, we undergo subtle yet profound shifts in our thinking.
-This can relate to the way we think about ourselves, others, and our external worlds.
+Therapy can provide us with an opportunity to experience subtle yet profound shifts in our thinking and internal narratives.
+This can manifest in the way we experience ourselves, others, and our external worlds and relationships.
 This can be a crucial part of the process of change and healing.

 I consider myself to be an integrative therapist.
 This means I work from several different modalities and can customize the treatments based on the unique needs of each individual client.
-I combine psychodynamic, process orientated therapies with current evidence-based practices with an emphasis on mindfulness, and the undoubtable interconnectedness of our bodies and minds.
+I combine psychodynamic and psychoanalytically inclined therapies with current evidence-based practices with an emphasis on mindfulness, and the undoubtable interconnectedness of our bodies and minds.

 "If you are uncomfortable - in deep pain, angry, yearning, confused - you don’t have a problem, you have a life.
 Being human is not hard because you’re doing it wrong, it’s hard because you’re doing it right.
 You will never change the fact that being human is hard, so you must change your idea that it was ever supposed to be easy."

 Hello, my name is Lauren Shemain and I am a Licensed Clinical Social Worker in both Georgia and New York.
 I obtained a Masters Degree in Clinical Social Work from New York University.
 I started my career as a recruiter for various corporations in New York City.
 While I enjoyed cultivating relationships and supporting people through job transitions, I knew something was missing.
 After some self-exploration, I took a leap of faith and enrolled in a Clinical Social Work program to pursue a career as a Therapist.